markryall/chicanery/README.md

 ## Supported CI servers

-Currently only ci servers that can provide cctray.xml are supported.
-This includes thoughtworks go, tddium, jenkins, cc.net and several others.
+Currently only ci servers that can provide [cctray reporting format](http://confluence.public.thoughtworks.org/display/CI/Multiple+Project+Summary+Reporting+Standard] are supported.

+This includes thoughtworks go, tddium, travisci, jenkins, cc.net and several others:

-For a jenkins or hudson server, monitor http://jenkins-server:port/cc.xml
+For a jenkins or hudson server, monitor http://<jenkins-server>:port/cc.xml

-For a go server, monitor https://go-server:8154/go/cctray.xml
+For a go server, monitor https://<go-server>:8154/go/cctray.xml

+For a travis ci project, monitor http://travis-ci.org/<owner>/<project>/cc.xml

+For a tddium project, monitor the link 'Configure with CCMenu' which will look something like https://api.tddium.com/cc/<long string>/cctray.xml

-Basic authentication is supported by passing :user => 'user', :password => 'password' to the Chicanery::Cctray constructor.  https is supported without certificate verification (since go generates a self signed cert that would be rejected without significant messing around).
+Basic authentication is supported by passing :user => 'user', :password => 'password' to the Chicanery::Cctray constructor.  https is supported without performing certificate verification (some ci servers such as thoughtworks go generates a self signed cert that would otherwise be rejected without significant messing around).

 ## Plans for world domination